stephenajulu/julzinsight.co/content/services/branding.md

 - Increase sales and revenue
 - Establish a strong and recognizable brand
-- Position yourself for long-term success in your industry Don't wait any longer, take action today and contact us to start building your brand identity!
+- Position yourself for long-term success in your industry

+Don't wait any longer, take action today and contact us to start building your brand identity!

+## Here are our plans and pricing

+### Basic
+- One-time fee: $xxx
+- Primary logo design
+- 2 variations of the logo
+- 2 rounds of revisions
+- Deliverables in jpeg and png format
+- Email support

+### Standard
+- One-time fee: $xxx
+- Primary logo design
+- 2 variations of the logo
+- 4 rounds of revisions
+- Deliverables in jpeg, png and vector format
+- Email and phone support
+- Brand guidelines
+- Social media kit

+### Pro
+- One-time fee: $xxx
+- Primary logo design
+- 2 variations of the logo
+- 8 rounds of revisions
+- Deliverables in jpeg, png and vector format
+- Email, phone and chat support
+- Brand guidelines
+- Social media kit
+- Business card and letterhead design
+- Package design

+### Custom
+- Contact us right now for a quote: [ajulu@julzinsight.co](mailto:ajulu@julzinsight.co)

+Please keep in mind that these are just some of the features & pricing included in our plans, and actual features may vary depending on the specific needs and requirements of your business.

+> "Don't settle for a generic brand.
+Let us help you create a unique and memorable brand identity that sets you apart."
+> Stephen Ajulu, Founder